jonaselgammal/GPry/README.md

   can be split into *slow* dimensions which are evaluated using the GP algorithm and *fast* dimensions which are evaluated using [PolyChord](https://arxiv.org/abs/1502.01856).
 The speed hierarchy usually needs to be at least one order of magnitude.

+## TODOs for the release:

+- Fix the convergence criterion (kl_from_draw does not seem to be working correctly at all)
+- Do some robustness tests of the SVM.
+It seems like *C* needs to be set to a finite value for the SVM to converge in a finite time but this should be checked in detail.
+- Maybe write a method which dynamically expands the hyperparameter space prior so the user doesn't have to worry about this
+- Interface to Cobaya
+- Write a module which acts as a "frontend" for easy use.